jamesdickpro/myaiguitarbuddy/_posts/2025-06-21-ball-and-chain-by-social-distortion-lesson.md

 `D – D U – U D U`

 Start with a **metronome at 60 bpm**, then gradually increase to **135 bpm**.
 Focus on even, relaxed motion and steady tempo.

+> 🎯 **Tip**: For rhythm-only practice, **mute the strings with your fretting hand** (lightly rest your fingers across the strings without pressing down) and focus purely on **timing and groove**.
+This helps internalize the strumming pattern without worrying about chord transitions.

 ---